Fortune-Ndlovu/strava-app/README.md

 ## Project Overview

-The Strava Replica project is a part of my final year in the Creative Media and Design program.
+The Strava Replica project is a part of my final year in the Level 8 BSc (Hons) Creative Media and Design program at the Technology University of the Shannon: Midland Midwest (TUS).
 It's a comprehensive project that involves coding, design, and a user-centric approach.
 The project is divided into iterations, each building upon the previous one to ultimately recreate the core features of the Strava platform.

 ## Iterations